colbychittenden/TDSUSB/README.md

 3. Copy following files to your USB drive: `autorun.inf`, `launch.bat`, `hide.vbs`, `TDSUSB.ico`, and for 64 bit operating systems use `TDSUSB.exe` and for 32 bit operating systems use `TDSUSBx32.exe`.
 To make it almost undetectable use the invisible versions, but they don't work on all computers.

+4. Open `launch.bat` in notepad and replace `version here` with the exe you chose in the last step

 ## Usage

 Just plug in the USB to the victim's pc and it should start the program! if it doesn't click `TDSUSB.exe` to start it.
 To retrieve the data go to your drive like `"C:\TDSUSB\"`.
 Replace `C:` with your actual drive letter